Authentication Profile Parameters

 SSL Key

-Where applicable to the authentication method, add an SSL key and password to the profile.
+Where applicable, add an SSL key and password to the profile.

 2. Drop the SSL key in the space provided.